taichi-dev/taichi_benchmark/n-body/README.md

 <img src="fig/bench_roofline.png" width="560">
 </p>

-In this figure, "Taichi/Baseline" and "CUDA/Baseline" refer to the very original implementation without any optimizations.
-"Taichi/Block" and "CUDA/Block" optimizes block-wise memory access.
-"Taichi/Unroll" explicitly unrolls the compute loop.
-"CUDA/Optimized" enables all optimization methods.
+In this figure, `Taichi/Baseline` and `CUDA/Baseline` refer to the very original implementation without any optimizations. `Taichi/Block` and `CUDA/Block` optimizes block-wise memory access. `Taichi/Unroll` explicitly unrolls the compute loop. `CUDA/Optimized` enables all optimization methods.

+We observe that with the same level of optimizations, Taichi and CUDA can achieve similar performance:
+* `Taichi/Baseline` slightly lags behind `CUDA/Baseline` due to `nvcc`'s partial unrolling optimiztion.
+* `Taichi/Unroll` achieves comparable performance with `CUDA/Block` where they share same set of optimization techniques.
+* `CUDA/Optimized` reveals overwhelming good performance for large body count.
+Taichi will achieve this level of performance by improving the compiler -- the user need not manually improve performance by themselfves!

 ## Reproduction Steps